 - The sky: the aurochs.
 (Chapter IV).

-- The sun: the horse.
+- The sun and the solar year: the horse.
 (Chapter V).

 - Fire, growth, regeneration: the stag.
 (Chapter VI).